stefb965/vscode-documents-scripting/README.md

-# vscode-documents-scripting
+# DOCUMENTS Scripting

-Visual Studio Code extension.

-This extension provides support for creating and editing JavaScript files on a DOCUMENTS Server.

-## Features
+DOCUMENTS Scripting is an extension for the Source Code Editor Visual Studio Code.
+In order to create, edit and execute JavaScript files on a Documents-Server with Visual Studio Code this extension provides the following features:

-* Up- and downloading JavaScript files to and from a Documents-Server.
+* Up- and downloading JavaScript files to and from a DOCUMENTS-Server.
-* Running JavaScript files on a Documents-Server.
+* Running JavaScript files on a DOCUMENTS-Server.

+Please note: This extension is still a prototype.
+Additional features like comparison of local scripts with scripts on the server or IntelliSense will be integrated soon.
+Please use https://github.com/otris/vscode-documents-scripting/issues for submitting suggestions, wishes or bugs.

+# About otris software AG
+As a software-based data and document management specialist, otris software AG supports company decision-makers in realising management responsibilities.
+The solutions from otris software are available for this purpose.
+They can be used track, control and document all administrative processes completely and with full transparency. otris software is based in Dortmund, Germany.

 ## Requirements